tiltobias/klimarisk/README.md

 Running the project locally is useful for development, testing, or inspecting a specific checked-out version of the dashboard.

-You need to have Node.js installed on your computer.
-Installing Node.js also installs `npm`, which is used to install and run the frontend application.
+You need to have [Node.js](https://nodejs.org/) installed.
+Node.js also installs `npm`, which is used to install the frontend dependencies and start the development server.

 Open a terminal in the repository folder and run: